-The Federal Circuit in Ericsson ruled that a party is not precluded as a matter of law from relying on end-product licenses to establish a damage royalty for SEPs.
-Rather, expert testimony relying on such a license may be admissible "where expert testimony explains to the jury the need to discount reliance on a given license to account only for the value attributed to the licensed technology."95 Likewise, in CSIRO, the Federal Circuit found it was wrong to exclude a comparable license based on the fact that the product was licensed at the component level, noting that such an exclusion "runs afoul of Ericsson's holding that a license may not be excluded solely because of its chosen royalty base."96 iv.
+The Federal Circuit in Ericsson v.
+D-Link Systems ruled that a party is not precluded as a matter of law from relying on end-product licenses to establish a damage royalty for SEPs.
+Rather, expert testimony relying on such a license may be admissible "where expert testimony explains to the jury the need to discount reliance on a given license to account only for the value attributed to the licensed technology."
+Likewise, in CSIRO v.
+Cisco, the Federal Circuit found it was wrong to exclude a comparable license based on the fact that the product was licensed at the component level, noting that such an exclusion "runs afoul of Ericsson's holding that a license may not be excluded solely because of its chosen royalty base."
+104 iv.
 Whether the proposed comparable license is a portfolio license

-For more general discussion on royalty base and apportionment, see Section III.B.4 (Royalty Base and Apportionment) below.
+For more general discussion on royalty base and apportionment, see Section III.B.5 (Royalty Base and Apportionment) below.

 Portfolio licenses can potentially be probative of FRAND license terms, including where the FRAND dispute likewise involves portfolio license terms, and even where the scope of coverage and terms of the licenses are not identical.
-Some courts have been willing to adjudicate disputes concerning what would constitute a FRAND royalty for a patent portfolio where the determination was related to resolving a breach of contract claim97 or where the determination was relevant to patent claims and with the parties' agreement.98 But some courts have been unwilling to determine a binding FRAND royalty for a portfolio of patents outside of an infringement action without the consent of both parties.99
+Some courts have been willing to adjudicate disputes concerning what would constitute a FRAND royalty for a patent portfolio where the determination was related to resolving a breach of contract claim or where the determination was relevant to patent claims and with the parties' agreement.
+But U.S. courts have been unwilling to date to determine a binding FRAND royalty for a portfolio of patents outside of an infringement action without the consent of both parties.
+107